govindKAG/vim-notes/vim notes.md

 - vim has an easy mode, launched with the -y arg.
 It defaults and stays in insert mode, to get to normal mode use ctrl + l.

+- use :normal {keystrokes} to apply those keystrokes as they would in normal to every line of a visual selection.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.